 Everything you see here, from the documentation to the code itself, was created by and for the community.
 WordPress is an Open Source project, which means there are hundreds of people all over the world working on it.
 (More than most commercial platforms.)
 It also means you are free to use it for anything from your cat’s home page to a Fortune 500 web site without paying anyone a license fee and a number of other important freedoms.”

-General Public Licensing
+General Public Licensing at the core

 “The WordPress Bill of Rights opens by acknowledging that WordPress is licensed under the General Public License, or GPL.
 The GPL is one expression of the four freedoms.

 By adopting the GPL and putting the four freedoms in their philosophy, WordPress is saying that the platform is designed to be a teaching tool, to be distributed, extended, forked, tweaked, redistributed, shared and more.
 It’s a tool, not a mansion that an individual owns.
 Anyone should be able to pick it up and use it, adapt it, or change it to fit their own purposes.”